 Organic and under $20, with plum and raspberry flavours.
 Sometimes fruit from very hot places like Argentina can be overbaked and offer overripe fruit that lack structure, Zaphy does a good job at balancing the battle between ripeness and freshness.

-A dark-coloured Rose from Negrette and Syrah grapes with a richer palate than the typical Provence Rose.
+A dark-coloured rosé from Negrette and Syrah grapes, with a richer palate than the typical Provence Rosé.
 Anne Ribes is one of France's youngest winemakers!

 Full-bodied with red plum and a light graphite aroma.
 More earthy than Argentinean-style Malbec, but fruitier than the Cahors output you might be familiar with.